Devin Taylor (American football): Detroit Lions

 The Detroit Lions selected Taylor in the fourth round, with the 132nd overall pick, of the 2013 NFL draft.

 On December 3, 2015, Taylor was involved in a controversial penalty call, where he was flagged for a face mask on Aaron Rodgers.
 The Packers would score on a game-winning Hail Mary after the call.

 In 2016, Taylor started all 16 games recording 28 tackles, 4.5 sacks and one forced fumble.
 He was not re-signed after the season and became an unrestricted free agent.

 New York Giants

 On May 25, 2017, Taylor signed with the New York Giants.
 He was released on September 2, 2017.
 He was re-signed by the Giants on October 31, 2017.
 He was released on November 14, 2017.

 Birmingham Iron

 In 2018, Taylor signed with the Birmingham Iron of the Alliance of American Football for the 2019 season.
 Taylor recorded his first sack in the startup league in a Week 3 victory against the Atlanta Legends, forcing a fumble in the process.
 The league ceased operations in April 2019.

 Tampa Bay Vipers

-Taylor was drafted in the 10th round during phase three in the 2020 XFL draft by the Tampa Bay Vipers.
+Taylor was selected in the 10th round during phase three in the 2020 XFL draft by the Tampa Bay Vipers.
 He was waived during final roster cuts on January 22, 2020.